navcoin/NavHub/content/news/2019-06-05-roundtable-002-write-up.md

   - Nav News
 ---
 This week we look at what was discussed during the June 2019 NavCoin Community Roundtable and the progress being made in NavCoin Core.

 <!--more-->

 ### Roundtable 002 Write Up

 The second Community Roundtable was a success with a growing number of readers and participants.
 The discussion was varied and covered a broad number of topics and projects which are going on in the community at the moment.
-A big thank you to NavCoin Contributor chasethechaser for organising and hosting the discussion.
+A big thank you to NavCoin Contributor _**salmonskinroll**_ for organising and hosting the discussion.

 #### NavPool

-NavCoin Developer _**prodpeak**_ has been working to create a cold staking mining pool for NavCoin.
+NavCoin Developer **_prodpeak_** has been working to create a cold staking mining pool for NavCoin.
 The beta testing is largely finished and he expects the site to be publicly launched in approximately two weeks.
-He has requested _**proletesseract**_ and _**ro**_ to review the React JS web application.
+He has requested **_proletesseract_** and **_ro_** to review the React JS web application.

 #### Privacy Protocol

 More discussion was had about which privacy implementation to pursue now that Zerocoin is defunct and the results of the network vote were inconclusive.
-One suggestion from _**aguycalled**_ is to combine coinjoin with confidential transactions to create an acceptable level of privacy.
+One suggestion from **_aguycalled_** is to combine coinjoin with confidential transactions to create an acceptable level of privacy.
 Alex plans to put together a brief write up of the proposal and create a community fund vote to gauge sentiment on proceed with the implementation.

 #### Community Fund Extensions